- Americans Hate Tingle:

 - The Thousand Year Blood War arc has several areas of contention between the fans.
 The reception to several plot twists is split between those who felt they were pure ass pulls and those who felt that there was enough foreshadowing/plausible explanations to them.
 The Soul Reapers continue to ratchet up really poor decisions, so the question here is whether it's downright inexcusable by now, or that they're just being exposed by the superior tactics of the Vandenreich.
 How Byakuya survived despite appearing dead in the water; how ridiculously powerful Renji and Rukia became following their training in the Royal Realm* ; how most of the villains continue to be thrown away in favor of the heroes (although the Sternritters' power level still dwarfs every other villain group to this point); how Komamura's first and only true victory where there wasn't a huge gap in power between him or his opponent was turned into an excessively cruel pyrrhic victory that has condemned him to a horrific fate; and how Unohana was used as a way to hype up Zaraki.
 On the other hand, people largely appear to enjoy the way many hanging plot threads have been answered and tied together neatly into the Myth Arc, with Everything But The Rain being a standout case.

-- Kubo's stance on No Hugging, No Kissing is also a bit of an issue in the fandom while there are those who are willing to accept this stance, especially those with Anti-Shipping Goggles.
-However there are those who would complain and find several aspects of the story that seem to ruin Kubo's credibility on how there is "not suppose to be any romance in this series"; one of the biggest examples is Orihime's unrequited feelings for Ichigo and the Relationship Writing Fumble between Ichigo and Rukia.
+- Kubo's stance on No Hugging, No Kissing is a bit of an issue in the fandom, basically requiring Anti-Shipping Goggles to make sense.
+There are several aspects of the story that ruin Kubo's credibility on how there is "not supposed to be any romance in this series", the biggest examples being Orihime's unrequited feelings for Ichigo and the Relationship Writing Fumble between Ichigo and Rukia.

 - Complete Monster: